Thousands have attended an annual Singaporean gay rights rally, which foreigners are now banned from attending under new laws.

 But several gay-friendly bars in the city organised alternate events, with live screenings of Pink Dot, to host foreigners.

 Foreign companies such as Google and Goldman Sachs, which had previously given funding, have also been banned from sponsoring the event this year.
+This prompted about 100 local firms to step in to provide sponsorship.

 Pink Dot, which has been held annually in a small park since 2009, has grown significantly over the years and has sparked a backlash among conservatives.